judd91/react-web-app/README.md

 This Web Application shows information of parkings in Madrid.
 It is just a personal project to practice with React.

-## Tools and Softwares.
+## Tools.
 1. In order to get a better format, the *.csv* file is cleaned and transformed to a *.json* file using **Python** and [pandas](https://pandas.pydata.org/).
 2. The application is implemented in **Javascript**, using [React.js](https://es.reactjs.org/).
 3. The style libraries used are [bootstrap](https://getbootstrap.com/), [reactstrap](https://reactstrap.github.io/) and [react-icons](https://react-icons.github.io/react-icons/icons?name=fa).

 ## Functionality.
 - Searching by district, area or name.
 - Show parking information by district.
 - Table with information of each parking.

 ## Data.